uzh-rpg/rpg_ev-transfer/README.md

 ### MVSEC
 The MVSEC dataset can be downloaded [here](https://daniilidis-group.github.io/mvsec/).
-Before training, the MVSEC dataset should be converted from a rosbag to hdf5 format, which can be done with the `datasets/export_data_from_rosbag.py`.
+Before training, the MVSEC dataset should be converted to hdf5, which can be done with the `datasets/export_data_from_rosbag.py` script.
-The file paths can be adjusted in the file.
+The command to run the script can be found at the top of the script.

 The MVSEC labels can be downloaded from the following repository:
 `https://github.com/alexzzhu/EventGAN`.

-The labels should be placed in the corresponding sequence directory:
+The labels should be placed in the directory of the corresponding sequence:

     ├── <sequence_name>
     │   ├── processed_data.hdf5